bcgov/digital.gov.bc.ca/docs/StrapiContentManager/CoCoReadMe.md

 ### Support Contact `1 required more possible`

 A required component for contacting the component's support.
 It has two fields:
-- Header: a description of the contact (e.g. Support managed through githup issues)
+- Header: a description of the contact (e.g. Support managed through GitHub issues)
-- PhoneURLorEmail: a phone number, website, or e-email contact.
+- PhoneURLorEmail: a phone number, website, or email contact.